wakamiti/wakamiti-api/README.md

-# wakamiti-api
+# wakamiti-base
-API for Wakamiti Plugins
+Base for Wakamiti API and Plugins